 It was time to do some cooking again.
 In order to really experience the place in slow adventure terms, you should try yourself in preparing the local food.
 Experienced housewives are the best teachers.

 While Mr. Golub is telling us how his family bought these mills in 1833 “for two pairs of oxen and four hectares of land”, Mrs. Vida is showing me how to make small buns out of the dough made of freshly grained flour.
 They call them ‘kravajcici’ here.
 Those that rose earlier, we put in the fire under the bell.

 “It only takes flour, salt, yeast and water.
 You make the smooth dough, leave it to rise a bit and then shape it as you like”, Mrs. Vida says while pulling the dough from the traditional plate.

 And when we smelled that freshly baked brown crust and they brought out some domestic cheese, the conversation immediately stopped.
 How to resist!

-Next: WHAT TO SEE IN CACAK
+Next: THINGS TO DO IN CACAK